LiskHQ/lisk-docs/docs/governance/delegation.md

 - Create proposals
 - Give feedback on draft proposals
-- Engage activly with the Lisk community online and/or offline
+- Engage actively with the Lisk community online and/or offline

 ## Benefits of being a delegate